peyo-hd/RpLauncher/README.md

 RpLauncher
 ==========

-- Compile & Run with Android Studio
+- Build under AOSP source tree

 - It is a simplified version of aosp Launcher3 on the link below: https://android.googlesource.com/platform/packages/apps/Launcher3